Fackz/baseball/data-acquisition-functions.md

 `scrape_statcast_savant_batter`<br>
 `scrape_statcast_savant_pitcher`<br>

-The two `savant` functions allow a user to retrieve PITCHf/x and Statcast data for either a specific batter or pitcher from [Baseball Savants' Statcast Search] (https://baseballsavant.mlb.com/statcast_search).
+The two `savant` functions allow a user to retrieve PITCHf/x and Statcast data for either a specific batter or pitcher from [Baseball Savants' Statcast Search](https://baseballsavant.mlb.com/statcast_search).
 The user needs to provide a `start_date`, `end_date`, and the batter or pitcher's MLBAMID.

 In this example, we are pulling data for Carlos Correa from 4/6 through 4/15/2016: